European Inspired DIY Garden Walkway

 The next step was laying the bricks in the ditches.
 Ensuring that we firmly covered the edges of the weed barrier with the brick.
 This way no weeds would come up inside the walkway.

-Adding the Large Rocks
+Adding the Large Stepping Stones

 Now the heavy and the hardest part.
 Luckily I called in the big guns and both of my sons were able to help us place the large stones in the walkway.
 The path had to be smooth and the stones to be close enough that I wouldn’t have to trip or hop to reach the next one.